The New Client Onboarding Questionnaire You'll Want to Send to Customers

 6. What are your brand's goals and vision?

 Goals and vision are often two different things.
-Goals may be related to business objectives such as increased conversions or ROI, while visions often speak to industry impact or reputation.
-Asking about both gives clients the chance to tell you about themselves in their own words, in turn helping you better understand their focus.
+Goals may be related to business objectives such as increased conversions or ROI, while visions usually speak to industry impact or reputation.
+Asking about both gives clients the chance to tell you about themselves in their own words, helping you better understand their focus.

 7. Who are your main competitors?

 The competition often informs best practices for your client.
-By asking this question on your questionnaire, you can conduct research into your client’s main competitors to see what they’re doing differently and if it’s working.
-This helps your team come up with a strategy to keep your client on top or improve their position against competitors.
+By asking this question on your questionnaire, you can research your client’s main competitors to see what they’re doing differently and if it’s working.
+This helps your team develop a strategy to keep your client on top or improve their position against competitors.

 8. Who's your target audience?

-Your client’s target audience helps you better tailor services to meet their needs.
-For example, if you’re a marketing firm, understanding their ideal customer lets you create campaigns that are specifically designed to engage certain demographics, interests, or spending patterns.
+Your client’s target audience helps you tailor services to meet their needs better.
+For example, if you’re a marketing firm, understanding their ideal customer lets you create campaigns to engage specific demographics, interests, or spending patterns.

 Project-Specific Information